tfpauly/privacy-proxy/draft-private-access-tokens.md

 If the Mediator has stored state that a previous request for this ANON_ORIGIN_ID was rejected by the Issuer in the current policy window, it SHOULD reject the request without forwarding it to the Issuer.

+If the Mediator detects this client has changed their CLIENT_ID more frequently than allowed as described in {{{#mediator-state}}}, it SHOULD reject the request without forwarding it to the Issuer.

 ### Mediator-to-Issuer Request {#request-two}